microsoft/VRL3/README.md

 Now you should be inside the docker container.
 Refer to the "Run experiments" section now.

 ### Run experiments
 Once you get into the container (either docker or singularity), first run the following commands so the paths are correct.
-Very important especially on singularity since it uses automount which can mess up the paths.
+Very important especially on singularity since it uses automount which can mess up the paths. (newest version code now uses `os.environ` to do these so you can also skip this step.)
 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/workspace/.mujoco/mujoco210/bin
 export MUJOCO_PY_MUJOCO_PATH=/workspace/.mujoco/mujoco210/